sarahmclo/print-statement/README.md

 Print Statement is a powerful yet user-friendly CLI application designed to support small screen printing businesses in managing their daily operations efficiently.
 By providing tools for tracking print runs, sales, inventory levels, and material usage, the application ensures that business owners can maintain accurate records and make informed decisions.

 ## Acknowledgements <a name="acknowledgements"></a>
+- Amy Richardson, my course facillitator.
 - Rahul Lakahanpal, my mentor.
-- Amy Richardson, my course facillitator.
+- [Bakestock](https://github.com/amylour/BakeStock) by amylour for inspiration.
+- [Budget Buddy](https://github.com/Sarah-Bue/budget-buddy) by Sarah-Bue for helpful Readme.
 - Ozzy the dog, great on breaks.

 [🔼 Back to top](#Print-Statement)